CANEDUDEV/rover/README.md

 ## Running Tests

 To run all unit tests, execute `meson test -C build`.

 Additionally, there are integration tests that run against the boards.
 Note that these tests require hardware that supports canlib, such as the [Kvaser Leaf Light](https://www.kvaser.com/product/kvaser-leaf-light-hs-v2/).

+The integration tests are found in `rover_py/tests`.
+To run a test from the repo root directory run `python -m rover_py.tests.<test_name>`.
+Make sure to omit the `.py` file extension.

 ## Using STM32CubeMX to Generate Code